 This isn’t as simple as I’ve made it sound, but it is worth it, so look to God and ask Him to help you.

-Prayerfully your sister in this journey!
+Prayerfully your sister on this journey!

-Lying, Cheating & STD’s
+The Betrayal of Lying, Cheating & STD’s in a Christian Marriage

 I believed him.
 Every romantic word and promise seemed too good to be true.
 We were married within a year of meeting.
 He swept me off my feet and I was so happy.